Are You Suppressing Your Emotions or in Control of Them?

-Often, emotional suppression is the easy choice.
+Second, emotional suppression lets us leave our problems unaddressed.
+Often, it may seem an easy choice.
 But when we constantly suppress our emotions, we can end up feeling stuck.
-Instead of working to resolve issues, we may blame ourselves, ignore our emotions, and sink in shame, negative self-talk, judgment, and complaining.
+Instead of working on resolving the issues, we may blame ourselves, ignore our emotions, and sink into shame, negative self-talk, and self-judgment.

-When you suppress your emotions and feelings, either because you’re trying to control them or you worry the outside world will interpret your emotions negatively, you’re actually not in the charge of them at all.
-Rather, they seem to take control of you, causing rumination and bringing more pain inside.
+When you suppress your emotions and feelings, either because you’re trying to control them or worry that others will judge you for them, you can’t be in charge of them.
+Rather, they seem to control you, causing rumination and bringing more emotional pain.

 Healthy emotional regulation is the core of emotional resilience.
-This requires some skills to develop, practice to use, and efforts to invest.
+This requires developing some skills and investing the effort.

-Being in control of your emotions means you can consciously deal with any of them, and recognize, understand, and use them to your advantage.
-You can respond to your surroundings with awareness and balance.
+Being in control of your emotions means you can healthily deal with them: recognize, understand, and use them to your advantage.
+And you can respond to your surroundings with awareness and balance.